thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 apama
 ```

+Contract:
+* This command take no arguments.
+* If an error status is returned, the executable is removed from the list of plugins.

 ### The `list` command

 When called with the `list` command, a plugin returns the list of modules that have been installed with this plugin.